Tips for Creating a Space for Making

 - You’ll find advice and product recommendations in the Makerspace Furniture Checklist and the Getting Started With Making Guide.

-- If you are still thinking about layout, check out this Demco tool that provides ideas for different layouts based on the size of your space.
+- If you are still thinking about layout, check out Demco’s Makerspace Furniture and Space Planning Guide that provides ideas for different layouts based on the size of your space.

 Need Help Getting Started?